 c = denotes the certainty employment strata in TE of less than 20 in the cth industry

 xcj = value of the jth establishment in the certainty employment strata in TE of less than 20 in the cth industry domain

 mc = number of establishments in the certainty employment strata in TE of less than 20 in the cth industry domain

 c.
 Total Estimate for TE of Less Than 20

 For all sections except B and C, national level estimates of the total of a characteristicfor the industry domain was obtain by aggregating the estimates for all employment strata (non-certainty and certainty) in the same industry domain,

 Estimation Procedure for Establishments with TE of 20 and Over

 a.
 Non-Certainty Stratum (strata of TE 20 to 49 and TE 50 to 99) for Sections A,C,E,F,G, H, I, J, K, L, M, N, P, Q, R and S.

-The estimate of the total of a characteristic for the non-certainty employment strata in an industry domain in each region
+The estimate of the total of a characteristic for the non-certainty employment strata in TE of 20 and over for an industry domain in each region

 s = denotes the non-certainty employment strata in TE of 20 to 49 and TE 50 TO 99